jchristn/Durable/README.md

 - **Multi-database from day one**: SQLite, MySQL, PostgreSQL, SQL Server - same API
 - **No vendor lock-in**: Switch databases by changing one line of code
 - **Database-specific features**: Direct access to provider-specific capabilities when needed
-- **Build your own**: Clean interfaces make it trivial to add support for any database
+- **Build your own**: Clean interfaces make it trivial to add support for any repository

 ### Developer Experience
 - **Type-safe everything**: LINQ expressions, compile-time checking, IntelliSense support